-We rated the practice and all of the population groups as good for providing a well-led service.
+We rated the practice as requires improvement for providing a well-led service.

 Leadership capacity and capability

 Leaders had the capacity and skills to deliver high-quality, sustainable care.

 - Leaders were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable.
 They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - The practice had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.